Neelesh-Janga/Kafka-Producer-Component-v1/README.md

 # Kafka-Producer-Component-v1
-This is a Spring Boot Microservice that produces events to Kafka broker
+This is a Spring Boot Microservice that produces events to Kafka topic